Linear Production Games with Non-transferable Utilities: Case Study: Frequency Setting in the Chicago Bus System

 In our experiments we distinguish whether the agency pursues a strictly ``maximum coverage'' or ``maximum ridership'' objective (refer to Section~\ref{sec: motivating example} and Figure~\ref{fig: dilemma}).
 We approximate the ridership objective through an utilitarian conceptualization of social welfare.
-That is, we assume that in this case the agency would ideally operate a service plan $x^* \in X(N)$ such that
+That is, we assume that in this case the agency would operate a service plan $x^* \in X(N)$ such that

 Similarly, we approximate the coverage objective through a maximin conceptualization of social welfare.
-That is, we assume that in this case the agency would ideally operate a service plan $x^* \in X(N)$ such that
+We assume that in this case the agency would operate a service plan $x^* \in X(N)$ such that

-To implement \eqref{eq: maximin}, we employ an extended formulation that linearizes the maximin objective, as described in the last paragraph of Section~\ref{sec: cutting plane algorithm}.
-Finally, we break ties in \eqref{eq: maximin} in favor of solutions that maximize \eqref{eq: utilitarian} as a secondary objective by incorporating it in the objective function with a small multiplicative factor.
+To implement \eqref{eq: maximin}, we employ an extended formulation that linearizes the maximin objective, as described in Section~\ref{sec: cutting plane algorithm}.
+We break ties in \eqref{eq: maximin} in favor of solutions that maximize \eqref{eq: utilitarian} as a secondary objective by adding it to the objective function with a small multiplicative factor.